Nikos Oikonomopoulos: 2007–2010: Debut album and rise in popularity

-In December 2009 Oikonomopoulos released Katathesi Psihis (Deposit Soul), which gained a platinum certification.
+In December 2009, Oikonomopoulos released Katathesi Psihis (Testimony of my Soul), which gained a platinum certification.
 It contained many hits like "Ti Tha Kano Me Sena" ("What Am I Going To Do With You"), "Katathesi Psihis" ("Deposit Soul"), "Mou 'Pe Mia Psihi" ("I Told Me A Soul") and "Enas Theos Kserei" ("Only God Knows").

 That winter, Oikonomopolos signed with Minos EMI.

-In the summer of 2010, he worked with Kostas Martakis at Thea, and in the winter at Fix with Nino and Ioakeim Fokas.
+In summer 2010, he worked with Kostas Martakis at Thea, and in the winter at Fix with Nino and Ioakeim Fokas.

 On 3 December 2010, Oikonomopoulos released his fourth studio album, Doro Gia Sena (A Present For You).
 It achieved platinum certification from its first week.
 It eventually became triple platinum in 2011.

 2011–2013: Tha Eimai Edo, Ennoeitai and Eilikrina

-In December 2011 the album Tha Eimai Edo (I'm will be here) was released.
+In December 2011, the album Tha Eimai Edo (I'm will be here) was released.
 Big hits from the album were the songs "Kai Ti Egine" ("So What"), "Kali Kardia" ("Good Heart"), "Psaxe me" ("Search Me") and "Exartimenos" ("Addict").
 That same year, Oikonomopoulos performed at Fever for the winter season with Despina Vandi and Elli Kokkinou.
 The album was certified double platinum for one week.

-In the summer of 2012, Oikonopoulos worked with Peggy Zina at Thea.
+In summer 2012, Oikonopoulos worked with Peggy Zina at Thea.

-In September 2012 Tha Eimai Edo was certified four times platinum.
+In September 2012, Tha Eimai Edo was certified four times platinum.

 That same year he released Ennoeitai (It's Understood).
 It was certified double platinum.

 On 6 December 2013, Oikonomopoulos released the new album Eilikrina (Sincerely).
 It had multiple hits such as "Exaitias Sou" ("Because of You"), "Mi Figeis Tora" ("Do Not Leave Now"), "Se Lipamai" ("I Feel Sorry For You") and "Na Skepazesai Ta Vradia" ("Covering The Nights").
 On 16 December, Eilikrina went double platinum and Ennoeitai four times platinum.

 2014–present: Gia Hilious Logous, Ena Mikrofono Ki Ego and 10

-In the summer of 2014, Oikonomopoulos had a concert series at Thea with Lena Papadopoulou.
+In summer 2014, Oikonomopoulos had a concert series at Thea with Lena Papadopoulou.

 On 17 November, 2014, he released his eighth album, called Gia Hilious Logous (Because of Thousand Reasons).
 The first two singles, "Pote" ("Never") and "Gia Hilious Logous", had great success, and the album stands at four times platinum in Greece.

-In 2015 Oikonomopoulos presented his new song "An Ponas" ("If You Suffer").
-The song was the first massive hit of his new album Ena Mikrofono Ki Ego (One Microphone And I), released on 17 December.
+In 2015, Oikonomopoulos presented his new song "An Ponas" ("If You Suffer").
+The song was the first hit of his new album Ena Mikrofono Ki Ego (One Microphone And I), released on 17 December.
 The album went multiplatinum in Greece.

 Oikonomopoulou's new single, "Einai Kati Laika" ("It's Something Laic"), was written by Giorgos Sabanis and Eleni Giannatsoulia.
 The song premiered on Greek radio on 7 November 2016.

-In October 2017 he released the song "Gia Kapoio Logo" ("For Some Reason"), also written by Sabanis and Giannatsoulia.
+In October 2017, he released the song "Gia Kapoio Logo" ("For Some Reason"), also written by Sabanis and Giannatsoulia.
 It is one of the most viewed Greek songs on YouTube.

 His latest album, 10, was released on 8 December 2017.

+Personal life

+In 2017, he was in a relationship with greek actress, Evangelia Aravani.
+They separated in 2019.

+Rumors said he used to have a relationship with Greek model Vicky Kavoura from 2013 until 2015 but 'regained his composure' in 2021.